twurple/twurple/docs/getting-data/chat/listening-to-events.md

 :::warning{title="Why do actions right after the `connect()` call not work?"}

-You should use `onRegister` to do things after the registration with the chat server finishes.
+You should use `onAuthenticationSuccess` to do things after the registration with the chat server finishes.

 The `connect()` method finishes before authentication and is therefore unlikely to be what you want since you can't send any messages at this point.